kore4lyf/notes/blockchain/blockchain_udacity/blockchain_udacity.md

 > A private key should not be shared with anyone.

 The next step is to generate a public key.
 **Public Key** - The public key is derived from the private key.
-It is a publicly shareable key that cannot be used to spent a coin.
+It is a publicly shareable key that cannot be used to spend a coin.
 It can be shared with anyone, and it is usually used to recieve coin/bitcoin.

 > You can share your public key without thinking about the security of your private key.